 Definitely don’t give up!
 You are still very likely to get any of the meals that you couldn’t find, but it just takes patience.
-When I was looking for Be Our Guest for a set meal time and date, I would just try every day when I thought about it.
-It only took a couple of minutes, and eventually, I got lucky and got what I was looking for.
+When I was looking for Space 220 for a set meal time and date, I would just try every day when I thought about it.
+It only took a few minutes, and eventually, I got lucky and got what I was looking for.
 You can try this method even up to the same day that you are looking for.
-Disney charges a $10 fee per member of the party if you don’t cancel reservations that go unused at least 24 hours in advance.
+Disney charges a $10 fee per member of the party if you don’t cancel reservations that go unused at least two hours in advance.
 This deters individuals from making a bunch of reservations that they don’t intend to keep, so reservations keep opening up as plans change for different guests.
 Just keep trying!

 3 – DO book the most popular restaurants first.

-2 – DON’T forget to plan park admission or event admission that is required
+2 – DON’T forget to plan park admission, park reservation, or event admission that is required

-If you plan to dine inside one of the Walt Disney World theme parks, you are required to pay park admission.
+If you plan to dine inside one of the Walt Disney World theme parks, you are required to pay for park admission.
 This is true even if you only plan to go to breakfast, and it is before park opening.
 You are still required to have valid park admission to enter the park.
-So be sure when you are planning and making your reservations that you plan to have park admission for all of the days that you have dining for and that you purchase park hopper tickets if necessary.
-Also, if you are there during one of the special event parties like Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party, be mindful of those times and dates for reservations.
-The parties start at 7, and if you don’t plan on purchasing park admission, you may get kicked out of the park if you make a reservation during the party times, and won’t be able to make your reservation.
+So be sure when you are planning and making your reservations that you plan to have park admission for all of the days that you have dining and that you purchase park hopper tickets if necessary.
+You will also need a park reservation.
+A dining reservation will not guarantee entrance to a theme park.
+You must have a valid park reservation to enter the park you will be dining at (unless you are park hopping after 2:00 pm).
+Finally, if you are there during one of the special event parties like the Disney After Hours, be mindful of those times and dates for reservations.
+On the flip side, if you don’t plan on purchasing event admission, you may get kicked out of the park if you make a reservation during the event times and won’t be able to enjoy your reservation.

 1 – DO have all of your information set up in My Disney Experience in advance.